hapostgres/pg_auto_failover/docs/fault-tolerance.rst

 the primary is no longer responsive.
 Meanwhile, the primary is still up-and-running on the other side of the network partition.
 If a primary cannot communicate to the monitor it starts checking whether the secondary is still connected.
-In postgres, the secondary connection automatically times out after 30 seconds.
+In PostgreSQL, the secondary connection automatically times out after 30 seconds.
 If last contact with the monitor and the last time a connection from the secondary was observed are both more than 30 seconds in the past, the primary concludes it is on the losing side of a network partition and shuts itself down.
-It may be that the secondary and the monitor were actually down and the primary was the only node that was alive, but those situations cannot be distinguished.
+It may be that the secondary and the monitor were actually down and the primary was the only node that was alive, but we currently do not have a way to distinguish such a situation.
 As with consensus algorithms, availability can only be correctly preserved if at least 2 out of 3 nodes are up.

 In asymmetric network partitions, the primary might still be able to talk to the secondary, while unable to talk to the monitor.
 During failover, the